-5.36 The Localism Act abolishes the concepts of personal and prejudicial interests and replaces them with "Disclosable Pecuniary Interests" (DPIs).
+- 4.32 The Localism Act abolishes the concepts of personal and prejudicial interests.
+Instead, regulations will define "Disclosable Pecuniary Interests" (DPIs).
 The Monitoring Officer is required to maintain a register of interests, which must be available for inspection and available on the Council's website.
-The Monitoring Officer is also responsible for maintaining the registers for Parish Councils, which also have to be open for inspection at the Civic Offices and on the District Council's website.
+The Monitoring Officer is also responsible for maintaining the registers for Parish Councils, which also have to be open for inspection at the Civic Offices and on the District Council's website. - 4.33 It is not yet known what DPIs will comprise, but they are likely to be broadly equivalent to the current prejudicial interests.
+The intention was to simplify the registration requirement, but in fact the Act extends the requirement for registration to cover not just the Member's own interests, but also those of the Member's spouse or civil partner, or someone living with the Member in a similar capacity. - 4.34 The provisions of the Act in respect of the Code of Conduct require an authority's Code to contain appropriate requirements for the registration (and disclosure) of other pecuniary interests and non-pecuniary interests.

-- 5.37 The Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012 specify the DPIs, which are are broadly equivalent to the current prejudicial interests.
-The intention was to simplify the registration requirement, but in fact the Act extends the requirement for registration to cover not just the Member's own interests, but also those of the Member's spouse or civil partner, or someone living with the Member in a similar capacity. - 5.38 The provisions of the Act in respect of the Code of Conduct require an authority's Code to contain appropriate requirements for the registration (and disclosure) of other pecuniary interests and non-pecuniary interests. - 5.39 The Monitoring Officer is required by the Act to set up and maintain registers of interest for each Parish Council, available for inspection at the Civic Offices and on the Council's website and, where the Parish Council has a website, provide the Parish Council with the information required to enable the Parish Council to put the current register on its own website. - 5.40 Each elected or co-opted Member must register all DPIs within 28 days of becoming a Member.
-Failure to register is made a criminal offence, but would not prevent the Member from acting as a Member. - 5.41 As far as the Code of Conduct which the Council adopts requires registration of other interests, failure to do so would not be a criminal offence, but merely a failure to comply with the Code of Conduct. - 5.42 There is no continuing requirement for a Member to keep the register up to date, except on re-election or re-appointment, but it is likely that Members will register new interests from time to time, as this avoids the need for disclosure in meetings.
-When additional notifications are given, the Monitoring Officer has to ensure that they are entered into the register. - 5.43 The preparation and operation of the register, not just for this authority but also for each Parish Council, is likely to be a considerable administrative task, especially where different Parish Councils adopt different Code requirements for registration and disclosure in respect of interests other than DPIs.
+- 4.35 The Monitoring Officer is required by the Act to set up and maintain registers of interest for each Parish Council, available for inspection at the Civic Offices and on the Council's website and, where the Parish Council has a website, provide the Parish Council with the information required to enable the Parish Council to put the current register on its own website. - 4.36 Each elected or co-opted Member must register all DPIs within 28 days of becoming a Member.
+Failure to register is made a criminal offence, but would not prevent the Member from acting as a Member. - 4.37 As far as the Code of Conduct which the Council adopts requires registration of other interests, failure to do so would not be a criminal offence, but merely a failure to comply with the Code of Conduct. - 4.38 There is no continuing requirement for a Member to keep the register up to date, except on re-election or re-appointment, but it is likely that Members will register new interests from time to time, as this avoids the need for disclosure in meetings.
+When additional notifications are given, the Monitoring Officer has to ensure that they are entered into the register. - 4.39 The preparation and operation of the register, not just for this authority but also for each Parish Council, is likely to be a considerable administrative task, especially where different Parish Councils adopt different Code requirements for registration and disclosure in respect of interests other than DPIs.
 There is no provision for the District Council to recover any costs from Parish Councils.